If you need a California truck accident lawyer, BD&J is here to help.

 What Can Compensation from a Truck Accident Cover?

 After going through a truck accident, you shouldn’t be left paying for accident-related expenses out of your own pocket.
+In California truck crash claims, compensation can vary based on your injuries, available insurance, and the evidence, whether your case resolves through a truck accident settlement or trial.
 Compensation from a truck accident claim can be used to cover:

 - Current and future medical bills for injuries caused by the accident